CMRapp/beer-buddy/README.md

 # Beer Buddy
 Repository for the Promineo Tech Beck End Developer FInal Project.
 Project is a Spring Boot REST service that allows users to browse beers in a database.
 Database contains beers of different styles or categories from different breweries as well as reviews from people that have tried the beers.
+Database also contains a distributors list, which a use can edit.

 The service will allow users to: